-Normative Influences in Science and their Impact on (Objective) Empirical ResearchKreienkamp, J., Agostini, M., Kunz, M. C., Meyerhuber, M. & de Matos Fernandes, C. A., 2020, (Accepted/In press) Empirical Research and Normative Theory: Transdisciplinary Perspectives on Two Methodical Traditions Between Separation and Interdependence.
+Normative Influences in Science and their Impact on (Objective) Empirical ResearchKreienkamp, J., Agostini, M., Kunz, M. C., Meyerhuber, M. & de Matos Fernandes, C. A., 20-Apr-2020, Empirical Research and Normative Theory: Transdisciplinary Perspectives on Two Methodical Traditions Between Separation and Interdependence.
 Bauer, A. M. & Meyerhuber, M. (eds.).
-De Gruyter
+De Gruyter, p.
+75-104 30 p.

 Research output: Chapter in Book/Report/Conference proceeding › Chapter › Academic › peer-review